A Place for Mom

 21 minute readLast updated February 20, 2024

-Written by Anna Nichols, senior living writer
+Written by Anna Nichols

 Medically reviewed by Lauri Grady, RN, BSN, CCM, CLCPLauri Grady, founder and president of LBG Care Consulting, has been a registered nurse for more than 30 years.